fpirsch/adventofcode2022/README.md

 `npm run get`

 It will create the appropriate folder, an `index.js` file to start to code quickly, download your input of the day and save it to an `input.txt` file.
-It will also scrape example data blocks on the problem page, and save them locally in a bunch of `datae*.txt` files.
+It will also scrape example data blocks on the problem page, and save them locally in a bunch of `data*.txt` files.

 The lib has some functions to read the input data locally.

 `readLines()` reads `input.txt` and returns its content as an array of strings.

 `readLines('data1')` reads `data1.txt`, the 1st code example from the problem page.

 # What library should you use ?